Columns: No Margins, No Limits, No Kidding!

 Sherry L. Shivley, Journalist Award Winner

 According to the Union Leader, the primary reporting newspaper, the HSUS said the big dogs were being held at a veterinary clinic.
-So we assume the Danes were well taken care of and found homes quickly.
+We assume the Great Danes found homes quickly.

 I contacted the American Kennel Club to see how they handled the registration of puppy mill dogs.
 Following is AKC’s reply: